Cocompactly cubulated crystallographic groups: Preliminaries

-The subcomplex $Y\subseteq\mathbf X$ is \emph{convex} if, for any concatenation $ef$ of 1-cubes of $Y$ that lie on the boundary path of a (closed) 2-cube $s$ of $\mathbf X$, the 2-cube $s$ belongs to $Y$.
+The subcomplex $Y\subseteq\mathbf X$ is \emph{convex} if, for any concatenation $ef$ of 1-cubes of $Y$ that lie on the boundary path of a (closed) 2-cube $s$ of $\mathbf X$, the 2-cube $s$ belongs to $Y$ and, more generally, if $c$ is a cube of $\mathbf X$ with a corner in $Y$, then $c\subseteq Y$; convex subcomplexes are therefore CAT(0).
 If $Y$ is convex, then $Y^1$ is a convex subgraph of $\mathbf X^1$ (or, equivalently, if $Y$ is convex with respect to the metric $d_{\mathbf X}$), i.e. every combinatorial geodesic segment with two endpoints in $Y^1$ is contained in $Y^1$.
 However, there is no ambiguity in simply using the term ``convex'' to refer to a subcomplex, since $Y$ is convex in the above sense if and only if it is convex with respect to the CAT(0) metric~\cite{HaglundSemisimple}.
 We shall use the fact, proved in~\cite{Chepoi2000} and~\cite{Sageev95}, that the carrier of any hyperplane is a convex subcomplex.
 For a more detailed account of the basic properties of cube complexes, we refer the reader to, for example, ~\cite{BandeltChepoi_survey,Chepoi2000,HaglundSemisimple,Sageev95, WiseIsraelHierarchy}.